 However, if a passenger willingly declares an article which is dutiable or the import of which is prohibited, the Customs officer may detain that article for the purpose of being returned to the passenger on his leaving India.

 If the passenger is not able to collect the article at the time of his leaving India, the article may be returned to him through any other passenger leaving India in his name or as cargo consigned in his name (Customs Act, 1962, Section 80)

 Please remember that Customs officers in India have the authority to question you and examine your personal property.
-In the event that you are selected to be questioned/examined, you have the rights to be treated politely, professionally and respectfully.
-At the same time, you are also responsible to cooperate with Customs officers in case of an examination.
+In the event that you are selected to be questioned/examined, you have the right to be treated politely, professionally and respectfully.
+At the same time, you are also responsible for cooperating with Customs officers in case of an examination.

 Frequently Asked Questions